 Affordable home ownership

-Affordable home ownership is homes for sale and rent below market levels for eligible households whose needs are not met by the market.
-The government runs the following home ownership schemes:
+Affordable home ownership means homes for sale and rent below market levels for eligible households who cannot afford to rent or buy on the open market.
+The Government runs the following home ownership schemes:

 If you're homeless or threatened with homelessness, Dartford Borough Council may be able to help.
 For more information read our page on homelessness.

 If you're sleeping rough or know someone who is, Porchlight's Rough Sleeper Service may be able to help with access to emergency accommodation and support - 0800 567 76 99.

 Joint Service Housing Advice Office (JSHAO) provides housing information and advice to service personnel and their families to assist them in the transition to civilian life - 01252 787 574.